Longdowns Regeneration Project

 Project Information:

-Longdowns Regeneration Project is a Human-Induced Regeneration project located near the towns of Bourke and Brewarrina in north-west New South Wales.
-It was registered in July 2015 and originally covers a project area of 30,025.68 hectares.
+Longdowns Regeneration Project is a Human-Induced Regeneration project located approximately 30km southeast of Bourke in New South Wales.
+It was registered in July 2015 and currently covers an area of 30,025.68 hectares.